alistairstead/talks/composable-magento/composable-magento.md

 #### Technical Team Lead
 ##### t/**@jcowie** gh/**jcowie**

-### Alistair
+### Alistair Stead
 #### CTO Session Digital
 ##### t/**@alistairstead** gh/**alistairstead**

 ---

-# Reuse...
+# [fit] Reuse...

-**verb** |riːˈjuːz| _[ with obj. ]_
+* **verb** |riːˈjuːz| _[ with obj. ]_
 use again or more than once: the tape could be magnetically erased and reused.

-**noun** |riːˈjuːs| _[ mass noun ]_
+* **noun** |riːˈjuːs| _[ mass noun ]_
 the action of using something again: the ballast was cleaned ready for reuse.

 ^ What is reuse?
 Programmers are taught this from day one.
-This is watchword for everything that drives our industry.
+This is a watchword for everything that drives our industry.
 Write code so it can be re-used re-purposed.
 This is why we have modular patterns, inheritance, extension points.
 This drives the idea of don't repeat yourself.
 In fact I have been heard to state many times both in public to any audience that would listen to me, and privately that I would rather hire a lazy engineer than one prepared to merrily keep typing and building the same features over and over and over...

-^ Is re-use a myth?
+^ Is reuse a myth?
 A fallacy driven from misunderstanding or the principles by which DRY was defined?
 A big industry misunderstanding?

 ---

-### **D**on't **R**epeat **Y**ourself
+# **D**on't **R**epeat **Y**ourself

 ![](http://c.fastcompany.net/multisite_files/coexist/article_feature/1280-dry-land-farming.jpg)